I know what you’re thinking...

 - Describe your reality.
 As objectively as possible, describe what went on for you.
 For the person listening, don’t try to correct the sequence of events.
 Listen to understand (not to respond).
 You will have a chance to describe your reality when you switch places.

 - Describe your triggers: Rewind your memory to describe a time prior to your marriage when you felt this way.
-A trigger is what set you up for overreacting.
+A trigger is what set you up for anger and overreacting.
 You are just getting more information to yourself and your partner about your emotional system.

 - Take Responsibility: Both partners need to take responsibility for the fight or disconnect.
 It is saying “This is what I did to make that fight worse.”
 This step can include an apology if one is needed.